 As the UK’s most popular seaside city Brighton has no shortage of places to stay.
 However if you want to spend a weekend in Brighton you’ll be lucky to find anywhere for under £100.
 Prices reduce massively during the week so if you’re on a budget try a mid week break if possible.

 Backpacker: For such a cool, hip city Brighton has a shortage of backpacker hostels.
 My favourite is Seadragon Backpackers.
 It’s a small, intimate hostel with clean and comfy dorms in a regency house just 5 minutes walk from the seafront and the heart of the city.

 Midrange: Brighton’s best value for money hotel is The Royal Albion Seafront Hotel.
 It’s a large, historic 3 star hotel on the seafront opposite the pier.
 Don’t expect luxury but do expect a great deal and a great location.

-Luxury: If you want to splash out on the most iconic, luxury hotel in Brighton look no further than The Grand Brighton Hotel, a sumptuous and sumptuous Renaissance style 4 star hotel in a fantastic location on the seafront which has been Brighton’s premier address since 1864!
+Luxury: If you want to splash out on the most iconic, luxury hotel for a special weekend in Brighton look no further than The Grand Brighton Hotel, a sumptuous and sumptuous Renaissance style 4 star hotel in a fantastic location on the seafront which has been Brighton’s premier address since 1864!

 There’s so many great cafes, restaurants and bars in Brighton and a thriving vegan and vegetarian scene but, for me, when at the British seaside it just has to be traditional English fish and chips with tartar sauce and mushy peas followed by ice cream on the beach – it’s tradition!